andrijanac/personal-finance-tracker/README.md

 - View financial summary with budget warning
 - Reset all data to start fresh
 - Frontend interface for easier data entry and overview

+This project was developed to address a personal need for tracking income and expenses that vary from day to day, particularly because of irregular earnings from occasional item sales.
+The interface is kept intentionally simple and focused on providing only the key financial information.

+Each entry in the backend also includes information about the category and date, which are stored in the JSON file and can be useful for future review or analysis.

+All amounts are displayed and stored in RSD (Serbian dinar).

 ## Technologies Used